-Minnamurra Falls and Rainforest Walk in Budderoo National Park
+Minnamurra Falls Rainforest Walk in Budderoo National Park

-Minnamurra Falls is a beautiful two-tiered waterfall on the Minnamurra River, quietly tucked away in a thriving rainforest in Budderoo National Park.
+Minnamurra Falls is a scenic two-tiered waterfall on the Minnamurra River, tucked away in the lush rainforest of Budderoo National Park.

-A scenic 4.2 km walk, starting from the Minnamurra Rainforest Centre, leads to this waterfall with a large viewing platform right in front of it.
+A 4.2 km return walk from the Minnamurra Rainforest Centre leads to a large viewing platform right in front of the waterfall.

 Minnamurra Falls Rainforest Walk